 The social security means test rules for lifetime income streams

 Acknowledging the importance of lifetime income streams in retirement, the Government introduced new Age Pension means testing rules to ensure that lifetime income streams are fairly and consistently assessed under the assets and income tests (known as the social security means tests).
 The rules are designed to support the use of certain lifetime income streams which feature payments for life, regardless of how long a person may live, and reducing access to capital over life expectancy.
 These rules can provide what can be attractive means testing outcomes for retirees.

 It is important to understand that the rules only apply to an investment in a lifetime income stream made on or after 1 July 2019.
 The rules do not apply to account-based pensions or term income streams (including term annuities).
-Also, for any lifetime income stream investment made before 1 July 2019 different rules (known as the “deduction amount” rules) will continue to apply.
+Also, for any lifetime income stream investment made before 1 July 2019 their prior rules will continue to apply.

 Your rate of Age Pension is calculated under both an assets test and an income test.
 The test resulting in the lowest rate will apply.

 The level of assessable assets you own are assessed against the assets test thresholds which vary depending on your home ownership and relationship status.
 For every $1,000 of assets in excess of the lower threshold, your rate of Age Pension reduces by $3.00 per fortnight, reducing to zero once your assets reach the upper threshold.

 For lifetime income streams that commence on or after 1 July 2019 the new rules will generally assess:

 - 60% of the purchase price of the lifetime income stream until age 84, subject to a minimum of 5 years; and

 This concessional assessment can be attractive compared to alternate investment structures where 100% of the asset is assessable.